rkukuh/Swift-Collections/README.md

-# Swift Collections
+# Swift-Collections

-The `Swift Collections` provides a fluent, convenient extensions for working with collection of data.
+The `SwiftCollections` package provides a fluent, convenient extensions for working with collection of data.

 ## Available Methods